 There will be a Webex[®] examiner "Break Room," where you can talk remotely with other examiners.
-You are free to enter the Break Room any time you have a break (in between sessions or during empty periods you may have).
+You are free to enter the Break Room any time you have a break (in between sessions or during empty periods).
 This is a place to socialize, but it is not a place to discuss individual candidate scoring.
 The associate executive director (AED) will spend most of their time in this room and will be available to answer general questions.
 Other ABR staff may be available in the Break Room during the day.
 The Break Room will open approximately one hour before the first exam period.
-The Break Room is where you will access your panel meetings.
-Please see the Examiner Resource Page for instructions on how to access and join breakout sessions in the Examiner Break Room.
+The Break Room is where you will access your category and panel meetings.